New Poetry from Wisconsin | Arts + Literature Laboratory | Madison Contemporary Arts Center

 Three poets—Melissa Range, Richard Merelman, and Mark Kraushaar—present new works on history, the five senses, and uncertainty.

-Melissa Range is the author of Scriptorium, a winner of the 2015 National Poetry Series (Beacon Press, 2016), and Horse and Rider (Texas Tech University Press, 2010).
-Recent poems have been published in 32 Poems, Blackbird, Image, and Poetry.
-Range is the recipient of awards and fellowships from the National Endowment for the Arts, the Rona Jaffe Foundation, the American Antiquarian Society, the Sewanee Writers’ Conference, and the Fine Arts Work Center in Provincetown.
+Melissa Range is the author of Printer’s Fist, winner of the 2025 Vanderbilt Literary Prize (Vanderbilt University Press, 2026), as well as Scriptorium (Beacon Press, 2016) and Horse and Rider (Texas Tech University Press, 2010).
 Originally from East Tennessee, she teaches creative writing and American literature at Lawrence University in Wisconsin.

 Richard Merelman Wisconsin poet